vluz/GetNews/README.md

 Note: Do not use this for production, it's untested and a ugly hack

-TODO: Switch over to Pegassus summaries
+TODO: Switch over to Pegassus summaries like this: https://github.com/vluz/Summary